grahamtallen/Mobx-Undo-Form/README.md

     @observable substores = {};

     constructor() {
-        this.substores = mapStores(subStores); // After this global store class is instatiated via the constructor function,
-                                                // map the substores to this object
+        // After this global store class is instatiated via the constructor function,  map the substores to this object this.substores = mapStores(subStores);

         var {UiStore, UndoStore} = this.substores; // you can even deconstruct the state immidiately after instantiation,